Hirschi High School: Student life

-Many Hirschi students balance an academic life with the extracurricular activities the school has to offer.
-Along with traditional student government organizations, students can participate in clubs that are dedicated to academics, community service, technology, music, JROTC, and theater arts.
-Many students are also able to compete in varsity-level sports such as football, basketball, volleyball, track, soccer, tennis, softball, baseball, and golf.
+Many Hirschi students balanced an academic life with the extracurricular activities the school had to offer.
+Along with traditional student government organizations, students could participate in clubs that were dedicated to academics, community service, technology, music, JROTC, and theater arts.
+Many students were also able to compete in varsity-level sports such as football, basketball, volleyball, track, soccer, tennis, softball, baseball, and golf.

-In the fall, students, teachers, alumni, and fans come together during the Hirschi football season, celebrating decades of tradition by showcasing "Husky pride".
-The Hirschi Huskies, who share Memorial Stadium with the other two high schools in the district, are usually supported by performances from the Big Blue Band from Huskyland, the Hirschi HiLites dance team, the Hirschi Cheerleaders, and the Hirschi Yell Squad.
+In the fall, students, teachers, alumni, and fans would come together during the Hirschi football season, celebrating decades of tradition by showcasing "Husky pride".
+The Hirschi Huskies, who shared Memorial Stadium with the other two high schools in the district at the time, were usually supported by performances from the Big Blue Band from Huskyland, the Hirschi HiLites dance team, the Hirschi Cheerleaders, and the Hirschi Yell Squad.

-In the spring, junior and senior students who demonstrate leadership, a commitment to service, and who maintain a high GPA are inducted in the Myrtle Hirschi Ledford Chapter of the National Honor Society.
-Also, among other student awards, four students from each class are chosen in the spring to receive the "Pride of Hirschi" award, which is the highest student award that can be bestowed upon a student by his or her peers.
+In the spring, junior and senior students who demonstrated leadership, a commitment to service, and who maintain a high GPA were inducted in the Myrtle Hirschi Ledford Chapter of the National Honor Society.
+Also, among other student awards, four students from each class were chosen in the spring to receive the "Pride of Hirschi" award, which was the highest student award that could be bestowed upon a student by his or her peers.

-The primary student newspaper for Hirschi is The Husky Howl which is a monthly publication.
-The annual yearbook is named The Husky.
+The primary student newspaper for Hirschi was The Husky Howl which was a monthly publication.
+The annual yearbook was named The Husky.

-Hirschi High School is classified as a Class 3A school by the University Interscholastic League and competes with other class 3A schools, both in academic and sporting events, in District 6-3A.
+Hirschi High School was classified as a Class 4A school by the University Interscholastic League and competed with other class 4A schools, in both academic and sporting events.